oppia/oppia-web-developer-docs/Google-Summer-of-Code-2017.md

 **Notes**:
 - The proposal should include at least one idea for the project in the 3rd milestone.
+- For the frontend, the most important parts are how to present the interface for the creators, i.e. how should creators specify test cases?
+- Can creators specify test cases in addition to matching parts of the code?
+- Should learners be able to see the test cases that their code failed on?

 ## Site-wide ACL refactor